 If you are gluten-intolerant, however, you should avoid both rye and wheat.
 Both of these grains are high in gluten and should not be consumed by anyone with Celiac disease or gluten sensitivity.

-Although both are cereal grains that are closely related and can be used in similar ways, they do have several differences when it comes to their nutritional values.
+Although both are grains that are closely related and can be used in similar ways, they do have several differences when it comes to their nutritional values.

 As is the case with nearly all types of grains, both rye and wheat are relatively high in calories.
 Their calorie count is very similar and is almost indistinguishable.